+Loyola University Chicago School of Law accepts applications for both the full-time and weekend Juris Doctor (JD) programs.
 All candidates for law school must have a baccalaureate degree from an accredited institution.
 International students must have received the educational equivalent to a United States baccalaureate degree from their foreign institution.
 No particular undergraduate curriculum or major is viewed as ideal for the study of law.
-Graduates of the law school have completed degrees in numerous areas of study, ranging from agriculture to zoology.

 - Online submission is required for applications to Loyola University Chicago School of Law.
 Applicants requiring accommodation or assistance should contact our office at firstname.lastname@example.org or 312-915-7170.

 - Application submission begins October 1

 - International students, please make sure to review your criteria for applying to Loyola at International Applicants